 The majority of the Society's own funds are in the form of Common Equity Tier 1 (CET1), which consists of mainly retained earnings.

-The Prudential treatment of intangible assets is to deduct a proportion of intangible assets from CET1 capital and the corresponding tax liability may be added back.
+The Prudential treatment of intangible assets is to deduct intangible assets from CET1 capital and the corresponding tax liability may be added back.
 The Society's collective impairment is included as part of Tier 2 Capital.
-At 31st December 2021, the Society's CET1 ratio was 22.39%.
+At 31st December 2022, the Society's CET1 ratio was 22.94%.